Analyzing Flux Power (FLUX) and Its Peers

-Flux Power (NASDAQ: FLUX) is one of 42 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its peers?
-We will compare Flux Power to similar companies based on the strength of its earnings, institutional ownership, valuation, dividends, risk, analyst recommendations and profitability.
+Flux Power (NASDAQ: FLUX) is one of 42 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it compare to its peers?
+We will compare Flux Power to similar businesses based on the strength of its valuation, profitability, analyst recommendations, dividends, earnings, risk and institutional ownership.

 Profitability